-The global experiment of marijuana legalization
+Germany OKs medical marijuana legalization

 "There's huge variability to how people will respond to it," Vandrey said.
 But information coming in might make clear the best way to regulate the drug in coming years.

 "It's going to take five to 10 years to really understand the impact these changes in law will have," he said, again stressing the key role cultures will play in defining this.
+The impact in Germany, for example, may differ from states in the US.

 Goulão added, "It's not going to be easy to change the paradigm in some countries."